devanonaufal/sphixmail/README.md

 npm install
 ```

-**What this does:** Downloads Sphixmail and installs required packages.
+This downloads Sphixmail and installs its dependencies.

----

 ### Step 2 — Create Your Database